 Trustee Meetings attended Out of a possible

 Mr C Graham (Chairman) 5 5

 Mrs A Quigley (Vice Chairman) 5 5

 Mrs L M Whittaker 5 5

 (Executive Headteacher/ Accounting Officer)

-Mr D Webb 5 5
+Mr D Webb 2 5

-Ms E Morris 4 5
+Ms E Morris 3 5

-Mr D Overbury 4 5
+Mr D Overbury 5 5

-Mrs D Bartle 0 3

-Mrs K Spencer 4 5
+Mrs K Spencer 3 5

-Mrs J Walsh 1 1
+Mrs J Walsh 5 5

 The Members Board and Board of Trustees have reviewed governance and evaluated their composition.
-The members have recruited a new member and have increased their Business and leadership skill set in the appointment of Mr G Smith.
 The two LGB have been appointed based on a skills audit.
-There is currently 1 vacancy for a Co-opted governor at each school.
-The Members Board and Board of Trustees will conduct their next self-evaluation by July 22 based on the outcomes of the internal audit reviews.
+There is currently 1 vacancy for a Co-opted governor at Red Lane Primary School.
+The Members Board and Board of Trustees and LGBs have conducted a self-evaluation and any training required has been planned.